 To comply with State regulations, the Village of Elmsford Water Department issues an annual report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
+Last year, we conducted tests for over 100 contaminants.
+We detected 16 of those contaminants, and only found 1 of those contaminants at a level higher than the State allows.
+As we told you at that time, our water temporarily exceeded a drinking water standard and we rectified the problem by retesting and isolating the cause.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

 If you have any questions about this report or concerning your drinking water, please contact the Village Engineer's office at 345-1553.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled Village Board meetings.
-The meetings are held on Monday evenings at 7:30 PM and are announced in the newspaper, the Village Cable TV Station, the Village Web Page and posted at Village Hall.
+The meetings are typically held on Monday evenings at 7:30 PM and are announced in the newspaper, the Village Cable TV Station, the Village Web Page and posted at Village Hall.

-Information for Non-English Speaking Residents Espanol - Este informe contiene información muy importante sobre su agua beber.
+Information for Non-English Speaking Residents

+Espanol - Este informe contiene información muy importante sobre su agua beber.
 Tradúzcalo ó hable con alguien que lo entienda bien.